hoothin/UserScripts/Pagetual/README.md

 --
 Set to true so the next page action will only effect when the mouse wheel roll

+fitWidth
+--
+Set to false if you find the pageElement get the wrong small width

 pageElementStyle
 --
 Custom cssText of style for pageElement